Everything PR News

 What the research actually says

 The literature on early childhood literacy is consistent on one point: language exposure before kindergarten matters.
 Conversation, rhyming, shared book reading, and the cadence of adult speech all contribute to the vocabulary and phonological awareness that predict later reading outcomes.
-The landmark study on the topic — Hart and Risley's 1995 research on the "thirty-million-word gap" — has since been refined by subsequent work emphasizing the quality and interactivity of language exposure over raw word count.
+The landmark study on the topic — Hart and Risley's 1995 research on the "thirty-million-word gap" — remains the reference point in the field.

 What the research does not consistently say is that mothers must be the source of that exposure.
 Fathers, grandparents, older siblings, caregivers, and high-quality early childhood educators have all been shown to provide the same developmental benefits when the interaction is engaged and consistent.
 The variable that matters is whether the child has a stable, language-rich relationship with one or more caring adults — not which adult that is.